NatoBoram/switcheroo/README.md

 Switch your currently held item for an effective item when clicking on a block.

-This project is in early development.
-It works, but it could be better.
-Also there's no config.

 ## Usage

 * Click on a block or entity to switch to the appropriate item